erodola/DLAI-s2-2020/README.md

 ### Lectures

+For all the code in one place, visit the [tutorial page](https://lucmos.github.io/DLAI-s2-2020-tutorials/).

 **Date** | **Topic** | **Reading** | **Code & Data**
 ------------ | ------------- | ------------ | ------------
 | | |